- The "ko" rule in Go exists purely to prevent infinite loops.

 - The first expansion to the Game Of Thrones board game, and the subsequent second edition, added ports to some territories to bar a common strategy where Greyjoy would scuttle the Lannister fleet and bottle up Lannisport on the first turn, more or less denying them the sea for the remainder of the game.

 - In Scythe, the Rusviet Union and Industrial is the only Faction & Player Mat combo that is specifically outlawed by the FAQ.
-The Rusviet's "Relentless" ability (ignore the "no identical actions on successive turns" rule) has the potential to let them exploit the oil reserve next to their starting space to let them quickly acquire more workers and the Mech Speed upgrade on the Industrial mat, which can give the faction 4 of the 6 stars they need in record time and with little chance for reprisal.
+The Rusviet's "Relentless" ability (ignore the "no identical actions on successive turns" rule) has the potential to let them exploit the oil reserve next to their starting space to let them quickly acquire more workers and the Mech Speed upgrade on the Industrial mat can give the faction 4 of the 6 stars they need in record time and with little chance for reprisal.

 Obvious Rule Patch / Board Games